 How Long Do Syrian Hamsters Live?

-Syrian hamsters are the most commonly kept hamster species in captivity.
-Their slightly larger size and quirky personalities make them popular pets, particularly with children and small families.
+Syrian hamsters are the most commonly kept pet hamster species.
+Their slightly larger size and quirky personalities make them popular pets, particularly with families and children.

 The average life expectancy of Syrian hamsters is 2 to 2.5 years, although some can live up to 3 years.